 When incumbents are in safe districts, they don’t need to listen to those constituents who disagree with them.
 They can be as dogmatic as they’d like because they won’t pay any price for it.
 As a result, compromise becomes nearly impossible, and even plain old courtesy goes out the window.
 On top of that, incumbents are threatened within their own parties if they dare to stray from the party line; they are told they will be “primaried” by a candidate who is more in lockstep with the leadership, which will provide a lot of funding for that challenger.

 Iowa has found an easy and reliable way to achieve fair voting maps.
 For the past 35 years, career civil servants – and not the leaders of the party in power – have drawn the district maps there, with specific criteria that guard against partisanship and favoritism.
 It works well there.
 With just some state-specific adjustments, it would work well in Wisconsin, too.

-For more information on fair voting maps, check out these links.
+For more information on bringing fair voting maps to Wisconsin, check out these links.